Medically reviewed by Drugs.com. Last updated on Jan 23, 2019.

 Calendula is believed to be native to Egypt and has almost worldwide distribution.
 There are numerous varieties of this species, differing primarily in flower shape and color.
 Calendula grows to about 0.7 m in height and the wild form has small, bright yellow-orange flowers that bloom from May to October.
-It is the ligulate florets, incorrectly referred to as flower petals, that have been used medicinally.
-This plant should not be confused with other members of the marigold family.
+The flowers have been used medicinally.

-Potential uses include treatment of radiation therapy-associated dermatitis and other inflammatory skin conditions.
+Potential uses include treatment of radiation therapy-associated dermatitis and other inflammatory skin conditions and for wound healing.
 Few clinical trials are available to support traditional uses.

 The plant appears to have a low potential for toxicity.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.